markskeff/businessinsiderpaywall/README.md

 ## Scenario To Consider

-As part of the interview process, we would like you to consider the following scenario involving the Business Insider homepage (www.businessinsider.com).
+As part of the interview process, we would like you to consider the following scenario on our Business Insider site (www.businessinsider.com).

 ## Scenario: